From one perspective, the Cabot history is one of business.

 Carlton’s second son, Robert, founded Cabot Money Management in 1983, to fulfill the demands of Cabot subscribers who had been asking for investment management services, and that business is thriving today, providing a full range of wealth management services to individuals and institutions.

 Carlton’s first son, Timothy, joined the Cabot publishing business (by then incorporated as Cabot Heritage) in 1986 to contribute advice on investing in mutual funds, which were then enjoying a boom.
-As time went by, Timothy filled the Cabot stable with experts on value investing, international investing, energy investing, small-cap investing and more.
+As time went by, Timothy filled the Cabot stable with experts on value investing, international investing, options investing, dividend investing, small-cap investing and more.

 Carlton’s third son, Andrew, launched the Internet service company Net Atlantic in 1995, and today that successful company helps hundreds of organizations worldwide—including Cabot—communicate with their customers.

-Meanwhile, at Cabot Heritage, Carlton and Timothy worked side-by-side for 18 years, transitioning the business into the digital age while remaining focused on the goal of serving subscribers with the best independent investment advice possible.
+Meanwhile, at Cabot, Carlton and Timothy worked side-by-side for 18 years, transitioning the business into the digital age while remaining focused on the goal of serving subscribers with the best independent investment advice possible.

 Carlton passed away in 2012, but his spirit lives on at Cabot, where Timothy and the entire staff are dedicated to providing investment advice you can trust, year after year, decade after decade.